How to Prepare | What to Expect On Arrival | What to Expect After | For More Information

 - Once you have met the discharge criteria, your physician will discuss the preliminary findings with you and let you know if you need to undergo additional testing.
 You also will find out when you can resume taking your usual medications.

 - If you are not admitted to the hospital for observation, you will receive discharge instructions to take home.

 - Diet and/or medication restrictions may be given to certain patients depending on the findings of the exam.

 - You will not be allowed to drive after the procedure.

 For More Information

-For more information or to schedule an appointment with an advanced endoscopist, please call 847.570.2030.
+For more information on the ERCP test or to schedule an appointment with an advanced endoscopist, please call 847.570.2030.